Data Binding in Blazor ListView Component

 Entity Framework

-You need to follow the below steps to consume data from the Entity Framework in the ListView component.
+You need to follow the steps below to consume data from the Entity Framework in the ListView component.

 Handle CRUD in data access layer class